marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/schemas.md

 `ApplicationSchema` needs to have a unique `nameDefinedByUser`.
 That's because this name appears as a `source` in the event's metadata. `nameDefinedByApp` is (as the name says) a way of the actual app saying what's the name of it.

 `jwtTokenForPermissionRequestsAndProfiles` is a token used for asking for new permissions and registering new profiles.
 This token is obtained after the app is successfully associated.
+The app needs to remember this token for the whole period of its existence!

 :::tip